 With a range from east coast to west in the northern United States and Canada, the Chickadee is a fairly abundant species.
 But in some areas of the country a difference in habitat has resulted in a slightly different species.
-These cousins are very similar to the in both appearance and behavior, and in some areas the two species mingle.
+These cousins are very similar in both appearance and behavior, and in some areas two species mingle.

 Black-capped Chickadee relatives include:

 - Carolina Chickadee: Nearly identical to the Black-capped Chickadee.
 Its range butts up against the southern edge of the Black-capped's and continues south to Florida and west to part of Texas.
 Except for slight differences in vocalizations and appearance these two relatives are almost exactly the same and sometimes interbreed.

 - Chestnut-backed Chickadee: Another relative common to the Pacific Northwest.
 With many similar behaviors these birds too might be tough to tell apart if not for their pretty brown coloring.